asyncapi/bindings/anypointmq/README.md

 The Anypoint MQ protocol is based on invocations of the [Anypoint MQ Broker REST API](https://docs.mulesoft.com/mq/mq-apis#mqbrokerapi).

+## Code Generation

+An AsyncAPI document defines a machine-readable contract for the message-driven API of an application.
+That application is expected to adhere to that contract.
+Code generation can be used to

+- generate a skeleton of that application (this is common), or
+- generate a stub of an "interaction partner application" that interacts with that application (this is less common).

+Some of the fields in the bindings defined in this specification serve to more clearly define the contract of an API in the presence of an Anypoint MQ message broker, while other fields are useful primarily for code generation.
+The latter fields can be used in both code generation scenarios, and will then apply to the type of application that is being generated (the application described by the AsyncAPI document, or its "interaction partner").

 ## Server Object

 The fields of the standard [Server Object](https://github.com/asyncapi/asyncapi/blob/master/versions/2.0.0/asyncapi.md#serverObject) are constrained and interpreted as follows: